-ABACUS 2017 is an OBC unit with a general-purpose hardware platform, suited for a wide range of satellite missions.
+ABACUS is an OBC (On-Board Computer) subsystem with a general-purpose hardware platform, suited for a wide range of satellite and CubeSat missions.
 It is designed to be flexible and scalable in terms of processing power, with the goal of maintaining a very low power consumption.

 With the FPGA, high reliability may be achieved using TMR (triple modular redundancy) configuration codes.
 Several embedded sensors provide health monitoring and attitude control data.
 The system design offers the possibility to reconfigure the FPGA code and the MCU firmware in flight.

 - Two cores (MCU MSP430 and FPGA Spartan-3E) directly interconnected with a 24 line bus;

 - MSP430 EP series is a 16 bit RISC MCU running up to 25MHz.
 It is an HiRel Enhanced Product of Texas Instruments that supports Defense and Aerospace applications;

 - 10 x 3,3V Analog Input and up to 45 x Digital GPIO channels;

 - 16 x Voltage level shiftable GPIOs with interrupt features;

 - 4 x COM ports (one of them also in RS422/485 standard levels Full or Half Duplex);